 In December 2011, we entered into sales transactions with two photovoltaic systems development companies that are majority owned by KPCB Holdings, Inc. ("KPCB"), as nominee (the "KPCB affiliated customers").
 Benjamin Kortlang, a member of our Board, is a member of the board of directors of each of the KPCB affiliated customers, and serves as President of one of the KPCB affiliated customers.
-Revenues recognized from sales of microinverters to KPCB affiliated customers were \$2.7 million and \$16.8 million in 2013 and 2012, respectively.
+We recognized revenues of \$0 and \$2.7 million in sales to KPCB affiliated customers during the years ended December 31, 2014 and December 31, 2013, respectively.